gvwilson/thirdbit/fiction/madica/index.md

 The snarkasaurus harrumphed and crossed her arms.
 After a moment of awkward silence, Laurellen cleared her throat.

-"So you *got in* a saucer, and flew down, and...?"
+"So you *got in* a saucer, and flew down, and…?"

 "And that automatically woke up some of the other dinosaurs, who decided they just *had* to give chase, and then of course Santa's